 Avoid granting applications access to your Android devices unless they are completely trusted.

 Always use updated Internet browsers.
 Older browsers can potentially have security bugs that can be exploited to harm your devices.

 To secure your home wireless network, turn off the modem when it is not needed for a long period.

-Activate PIN for your SIM card and your device to protect your identity and information.
+Activate the PIN for your SIM card and your device to keep your identity and information protected.

-Don't install Apps from unofficial stores as they may contain viruses.
+Don't install applications from unofficial stores as they may contain viruses.

-Install Anti-Virus Apps on your Android mobile especially if you are using Apps from outside Google Play.
+Install Anti-Virus apps on your Android devices, especially if you are using apps from outside the Google Play Store.

 Scan email attachments with anti-virus software before opening, even if you know the sender.

-For important activities such as online banking transactions, use mobile network rather than public wireless networks.
+For important activities such as online banking transactions that are safer on secure connections, use your mobile network connection rather than public wireless networks.